watanabeshuji/logs2sns/README.md

 One is warning filter and other is error filter.

 ## CloudFormation Parameters
+- ErrorFilterPattern: Error log pattern to notify
-- FilterPatternError: Error log pattern to notify
+- ErrorFilterPatternExcluded: Error log exclude pattern to notify
-- MailSubjectError: Subject of error notify mail
+- ErrorMailSubject: Subject of error notify mail
-ｰ NotifyTopicNameError: SNS topic name for error notify.
+ｰ ErrorNotifyTopicName: SNS topic name for error notify.
+- WarningFilterPattern: Warning log pattern to notify
-- FilterPatternWarning: Warning log pattern to notify
+- WarningFilterPatternExcluded: Warning log exclude pattern to notify
-- MailSubjectWarning: Subject of warning notify mail
+- WarningMailSubject: Subject of warning notify mail
-ｰ NotifyTopicNameWarning: SNS topic name for warning notify.
+ｰ WarningNotifyTopicName: SNS topic name for warning notify.

 # How it works?
 - Create SNS Topic with email subscription.